sjapanwala/pyrun/README.md

   - That was a common concerns amongs the developers aswell, we tested that theory with multiple sorting algorithms and logged how long it took, running 100 tests on each algorithms, with the same arrays, keeping all the factors the same.
 We saw that there was no drastic difference, if anything, Pyrun was running faster.
 This result also depends on the specs of your machinery.

 ###  **What if I have an alias, or another program running the 'py' prefix?**
 - If you would like to change the prefix, you would have to alter the `install.sh` file.
     1. Run the install command, but abort it with `ctrl + c`.
     2. Using a text editior of your choice, change the `$TARGET_PATH` change the `py` to the prefix of your choice.
+    > [!IMPORTANT]
     > Keep in mind: since the prefix is changes, every command you run, `py` will need to be substituted with the prefix of your choice

 ### **What Customization Opportunities Does It Have?**